The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 Offers Telehealth

-Milan Sanghavi is a Neurologist in Pasadena, Maryland.
+Milan Sanghavi is a Sleep Medicine provider practicing medicine in Pasadena, Maryland.
 Dr. Sanghavi is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Migraine, Memory Loss, Alzheimer's Disease, and Epilepsy.
-Dr. Sanghavi is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Memory Loss, Alzheimer's Disease, and Epilepsy.

 Experienced in Juvenile Myoclonic Epilepsy